Become a Pennsylvania Notary Public

 To become a notary public in Pennsylvania, you must complete the following:

 1. Complete the mandatory 3-hour Pennsylvania Notary Online Course.
+This Course is available at a discount if purchased with a Pennsylvania Supply Package.

 2. Complete the Online Notary Commission Application form.
 You will need to attach your training certificate (received immediately after you complete our course) and pay the $42 application fee.